Home

 1879 - 68 x 90 cm - Oil on canvas

-Minneapolis Institute of Arts >
+Minneapolis Institute of Arts, Minneapolis, USA >

 No. 83 - Le matin au bord de la mer.